bao-project/bao-docs/source/development/licensing.rst

     SPDX-License-Identifier: Apache-2.0

-In the end, the header of each individual file must look like this:
+In the end, this header should be added as a comment on the top of each individual file, according to the programming language the file is written.
+In C language, the header would look like the example below.

 .. code-block:: c